AC-3 algorithm: The algorithm

 The current status of the CSP during the algorithm can be viewed as a directed graph, where the nodes are the variables of the problem, with edges or arcs between variables that are related by symmetric constraints, where each arc in the worklist represents a constraint that needs to be checked for consistency.
 AC-3 proceeds by examining the arcs between pairs of variables (x, y).
-It removes those values from the domain of x which aren't consistent with the constraints between x and y.
+It removes those values from the domain of x that aren't consistent with the constraints between x and y.
 The algorithm keeps a collection of arcs that are yet to be checked; when the domain of a variable has any values removed, all the arcs of constraints pointing to that pruned variable (except the arc of the current constraint) are added to the collection.
 Since the domains of the variables are finite and either one arc or at least one value are removed at each step, this algorithm is guaranteed to terminate.